zhaox97/Cosmos-Omniview/README.md

 The Omniview.
 Uses [OpenLayers 4.0.1](http://openlayers.org/) and [Cesium](http://cesiumjs.org/) to render the views.

+## Configuration

+Take a look at the `config.js` file in the root directory.
+In here you can configure a few options.

+**port**: The port number that the server will run on.

+**boundsFileLocation**: The *absolute* path that the bounds.json file will be written to.
+This file is necessary to connect Cosmos and Omniview.
+Every time the map bounds change in Omniview, this file will be written with the latitude/longitude bounds formatted for elastic search.

 ## Building

 Node Package Manager (NPM) must be installed in order to run the project.
 [You can get it here.](https://nodejs.org/en/download/) Once it is installed, clone this project, open a terminal and change to the cloned directory and run: